mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-Pre-Bike: Dead bugs, breathing, and Glute Bridges.
+Pre-Bike: Dead bugs, Glute Bridges.

 Trainer 95 minutes: Remember to hydrate and fuel!
 15 minutes easy spinning to warm up.